-This guidance provides an overview for a number of procedures that occur frequently and addresses a number of questions which Marketing Authorisation Holders (MAHs) may have.
+The guidance published under Post-authorisation procedural Q&A provides an overview for different types of post-authorisation procedures that occur frequently and, in each case, addresses a number of questions which marketing authorisation holders (MAHs) may have.

-As of 1 January 2017 it is mandatory for applicants to use the eSubmission Gateway / Web Client for all veterinary procedural submissions to the Agency.
-For more information, including links to guidance on registration with the system, see:
+Applicants should use the eSubmission Gateway / Web Client for all veterinary procedural submissions to the Agency.
+For more information, including links to guidance on registration with the system see the Veterinary eSubmission website.

 Article 7.2(a) of the Variations Regulation sets-out the possibility for a marketing authorisation holder to group several Type IA/IAIN variations under a single application to the same relevant authority:

 - Several Type IA or IAIN affecting one medicinal product.

 - one Type IA or IAIN affecting several medicinal products from the same MAH.

 - several Type IA and/or IAIN affecting several medicinal products from the same MAH, provided that those variations are the same for all medicinal products and are submitted to the same relevant authority.

 Applicants belonging to the same mother company or group of companies and applicants having concluded agreements or exercising concerted practices concerning the placing on the market of the medicinal product(s) concerned, have to be taken as “the same marketing authorisation holder”1